Look where you look! Saliency-guided Q-networks for generalization in visual Reinforcement Learning: Additional experimental results on DMControl-GB

 \section{Additional experimental results on DMControl-GB}

-For the sake of simplicity and consistency, all experiments in Section \ref{sec:xp} have been conducted with the same set of hyperparameters (except for the quantile value $\rho$, recalled in Table \ref{table:experiments_details}).
-A particular attention needs to be paid to the number of times an action is repeated in the environments of the DMControl-GB, since it has an important influence on the scores reached by the agents. \citet{hansen2021stabilizing} indicate they run their experiments with an action repetition covering 4 time steps for all environments, except for Cartpole (8 time steps) and Finger spin (2 time steps).
-To avoid such heterogeneity across environments, we chose to report scores in Tables \ref{table:dmc_generalization} and \ref{table:ablation} with a constant action repetition parameter of 4 time steps for all environments.
-We repeated the experiments of Section \ref{sec:xp} by setting the value of this parameter to 8 and 2 for the Cartpole and Finger spin environments respectively as suggested by \citet{hansen2021stabilizing}.
-Table \ref{table:action_repeat} reports the results obtained.
-This fine-tuning benefits almost all agents and, more particularly \sgqn, which increases the gap with its competitors both in \emph{video easy} and \emph{video hard} domains.
-We report all the corresponding training curves and testing scores in Figures \ref{fig:annexe_train}, \ref{fig:annexe_easy}, and \ref{fig:annexe_hard}.
+A particular attention needs to be paid to the number of times an action is repeated in the environments of the DMControl-GB, since it has an important influence on the scores reached by the agents. \rebuttal{All experiments in Section \ref{sec:xp} have been conducted following the hyper-parameters suggested by \citet{hansen2021stabilizing}, in particular an action repetition covering 4 time steps for all environments, except for Cartpole (8 time steps) and Finger spin (2 time steps)}.
+To avoid such heterogeneity across environments, we repeated the experiments of Section \ref{sec:xp} \rebuttal{with a constant action repetition parameter of 4 time steps for all environments.} Table \ref{table:action_repeat} reports the results obtained. \rebuttal{Using a constant action repetition parameter hinders the performance of almost all agents.
+Yet \sgqn still outperforms its competitors both in \emph{video easy} and \emph{video hard} domains. } We report all the corresponding training curves and testing scores in Figures \ref{fig:annexe_train}, \ref{fig:annexe_easy}, and \ref{fig:annexe_hard}.
 We also report a comparison of the attribution maps for all agents on all environments in \emph{video hard} environments in Figure \ref{fig:all_attributions}, illustrating how \sgqn consistently relies on pixels that really belong to the system to control and discards confounding factors.